p-argento/uni/ALGO/Algo final review.md

 There are many possible BSTs
 1. (best case) balanced tree with logn levels
 2. (worst case) in-line tree with n levels
 The number of levels is the time required to search.
 In general, most operations' complexity depend on the height of the tree.
-For this reason, there are more advanced balancing strategies to keep the heigh logarithmic.
+For this reason, there are more advanced balancing strategies to keep the height logarithmic.

 ![[Pasted image 20240531183337.png]]